Posted on: August 24, 2021

 Measure these against your original objectives to gauge if participation in the awards has brought you the outcomes you wanted.
 And if it has and is making a positive contribution to your business growth, consider what other accolades may also be worthwhile to pursue.
 Some awards are cyclical, others complement each other.
 Having successfully nailed one award, you may find others are now in your grasp.

-As we mentioned at the start of this two-part article series, awards can be a great way to shine the spotlight on your business, raise awareness and promote key products, services or messages.
+Awards can be a great way to shine the spotlight on your business, raise awareness and promote key products, services or messages.

 Win or lose, simply being selected as a finalist often provides strong promotional opportunities in the build-up and around the award’s announcement.
 Not only can you gain greater kudos and credibility, but awards can also help you differentiate against competitors in a crowded market place.
-Also, in today’s social proof era, awards can give a sizeable endorsement for your business and generate enquiries.
+Also, in today’s social proof arena, awards can give a sizeable endorsement for your business and generate enquiries.

 The key to gaining a good result from the business investment involved is to be very clear what you want to gain in pursuing a specific award.
 If the potential can’t be ignored, then devise a careful plan to make the most of every opportunity that event gives you.
 Also allow your team sufficient time to field a great submission.